Computing Projective Implicit Representations from Poset Towers: Poset towers, PiReps, and algebraic background

-Since presentations and resolutions are not unique up to isomorphism, they can contain superfluous information.
+\textbf{Minimal projective resolutions.} Since presentations and resolutions are not unique up to isomorphism, they can contain superfluous information.
 For computational efficiency, we want resolutions that are as small as possible.

-\begin{definition} A projective resolution $M\leftarrow Q_\bullet$, as in \ref{def:projective_resolution}, is called minimal if $Q_i$ minimizes the number of elementary projective summands for all $i\geq 0$.
-A presentation is called minimal if it is the restriction of a minimal projective resolution. \end{definition}
+\begin{definition}[Minimal projective resolution] A projective resolution $M\leftarrow Q_\bullet$, as in Definition \ref{def:projective_resolution}, is called minimal if $Q_i$ minimizes the number of elementary projective summands for all $i\geq 0$.
+A presentation is called minimal if $Q_0$ and $Q_1$ minimize the number of elementary projective summands. \end{definition}